Hotel Astor

-Hotel Astor was a hotel on Times Square in the Midtown Manhattan neighborhood of New York City.
-Built in 1905 and expanded in 1909–1910 for the Astor family, the hotel occupied a site bounded by Broadway, Shubert Alley, and 44th and 45th Streets.
-Architects Clinton & Russell designed the hotel as a 11-story Beaux-Arts edifice with a mansard roof.
+Hotel Astor was a hotel on Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. Built in 1905 and expanded in 1909–1910 for the Astor family, the hotel occupied a site bounded by Broadway, Shubert Alley, and 44th and 45th Streets.
+Architects Clinton & Russell designed the hotel as an 11-story Beaux-Arts edifice with a mansard roof.
 It contained 1,000 guest rooms, with two more levels underground for its extensive "backstage" functions, such as the wine cellar.

 The hotel was developed as a successor to the Waldorf-Astoria.
 Hotel Astor's success triggered the construction of the nearby Knickerbocker Hotel by other members of the Astor family two years later.
 The building was razed in 1967 to make way for the high-rise office tower One Astor Plaza.

 Construction

 With its elaborately decorated public rooms and its roof garden, the Hotel Astor was perceived as the successor to the Astor family's Waldorf-Astoria on 34th Street.
-William C. Muschenheim and his brother, Frederick A. Muschenheim conceived plans for the grand hotel in 1900.
+William C. Muschenheim and his brother, Frederick A. Muschenheim, conceived plans for the grand hotel in 1900.
 The area was then known as Longacre Square and stood beyond the fringe of metropolitan life, the center of New York's carriage-building trade.
 The Muschenheim brothers became the proprietors for absentee landlord William Waldorf Astor, from whom they leased the land.
 The hotel opened on September 9, 1904.

 The 35000 sqft Hotel Astor was built in two stages, in 1905 and 1909–1910, by the same architects in the same style.
 Upon completion, the structure occupied an entire city block at a reported total cost of $7 million.
 Architects Clinton & Russell had designed a number of Astor commissions; here they developed a very Parisian Beaux-Arts style.

 The Astor was an important element in the growth of Times Square and its character as an entertainment center.
 In 1904, New York Times publisher Adolph S. Ochs moved his newspaper's operations to a new tower on 42nd Street in the middle of Longacre Square (later One Times Square).
-Ochs persuaded Mayor George B. McClellan, Jr. to build a subway station there and rename it Times Square.
+Ochs persuaded Mayor George B. McClellan Jr. to build a subway station there and rename it Times Square.
 The Theater District would soon occupy magnificent new auditoriums along Forty-second Street, and electric lighting transformed this strip of Broadway into the "Great White Way".

 Hotel Astor's success triggered the construction of the nearby Knickerbocker Hotel by other members of the Astor family two years later, although that property became commercial office space within a few years.
 The Astor set the pattern for "a new species of popular hotels that soon clustered around Times Square, vast amusement palaces that catered to crowds with scenographic interiors that mirrored the theatricality of the Great White Way."